AbdurNawaz/Facial-Keypoints/README.md

 __model.py__      : Defining the model architecture

-__Notebook 2__    : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints
+__Notebook 2__    : Combining all the parts and training the model to Predict Facial Keypoints

 __Notebook 3__    : Facial Keypoint Detection Using Haar Cascades and Trained CNN